max619/interview-task/README.md

 ### Task 1

 You will need to find a time period at which there was the largest number of guests in the hotel.
-Print the that time period and list of guests that were present at thay time period
+Print the that time period and list of guests that were present at that time period.

 ### Task 2